Decreasing Minimization on Base-Polyhedra: Relation Between Discrete and Continuous Cases: Comparison of continuous and discrete cases

 For Case~$\ZZ$, a strongly polynomial algorithm was devised in \cite{FM21partB}.
 The algorithm in \cite{FM21partB} relies on a discrete version of the Newton--Dinkelbach algorithm, and may be viewed as a discrete counterpart of Fujishige's monotone algorithm.
 In particular, the algorithm of \cite{FM21partB} computes iteratively the canonical chain and partition belonging to $\odotZ{B}$, along with the essential value-sequence and a dec-min element itself.
 It is emphasized that the canonical chain and the essential value-sequence provide us with a structural description (Theorem~\ref{THmatroideltolt}) of the set of all dec-min elements of $\odotZ{B}$, which, in turn, enables us to compute a minimum cost dec-min element of $\odotZ{B}$ with respect to a linear cost-function.
 It is noted here that, if a single dec-min element of $\odotZ{B}$ is available, the canonical chain and the essential value-sequence can be computed quite easily \cite[Algorithm 2.3]{FM21partB}.

 By the equivalence of dec-minimization and square-sum minimization (Theorem~\ref{THdecminZsqsum}), any algorithm for square-sum minimization solves the dec-min problem.
 Groenevelt's decomposition algorithm \cite{Gro91} for separable convex minimization on the set of integral points of an integral polymatroid can be adapted to minimizing the square-sum on an M-convex set in strongly polynomial time, which we describe in Section~\ref{SCdecalgG}.
-It is natural to expect that Fujishige's decomposition algorithm \cite[Section~8.2]{Fuj05book} for Case~$\RR$ can be adapted to Case~$\ZZ$ through a piecewise-linear extension of a given separable convex function in integer variables, which possibility is mentioned in \cite[Section~8.3]{Fuj05book} without any details.
+It is natural to expect that Fujishige's decomposition algorithm \cite[Section~8.2]{Fuj05book} for Case~$\RR$ can be adapted to Case~$\ZZ$ through a piecewise-linear extension of a given separable convex function in integer variables, as is suggested in \cite[Section~8.3]{Fuj05book}.
 This approach leads indeed to another decomposition algorithm for minimizing the square-sum on an M-convex set, which we describe in Section~\ref{SCdecalgF}.
 To realize strong polynomiality we need to devise a non-trivial gadget to cope with complications arising from integrality.

 Table~\ref{TBhistoryDA} summarizes the development of the decomposition algorithms for Case~$\RR$ and Case~$\ZZ$.
 In Section~\ref{SCdecalgGen} we remark on the differences of these decomposition algorithms.